|Bob(SD) 's Main, home theater, and bedroom System|

 The table is supported by Immedia Finite Elemente/Ceraball isolation feet which sit on a 23 3/4' x 15 3/4' slab of polished Brazilian granite in turn resting on a set of MapleShade IsoBlocks, all on a Target VW1 Pro wall mount turntable shelf.

 I'm using step up transformers for my low output moving coil cartridges, currently running Cinemag CMQEE-3440As.
-This also gives me some additional gain over the ~60dB or so the Tempest MC stage provides.
+To my ears the SUT coupled to the normal phone stage betters the quite capable ~60dB Tempest preamp MC stage.
 I find the HomeGrownAudio Super Silvers less veiled but somewhat brighter than the Aural Thrills/VanDenHul phono cable.
 I also found the Whitacre copolymer ring to take a bit too much of the edge off the treble registers for my liking.

 |Other Source(s):||Carver TX-11a AM stereo/FM stereo tuner;|